Guycn/OOP-Ex3/README.md

 save_to_json: Allows to save a graph into a Json file.

-shortestPath: Returns the shortest path from node id1 to node id2 using Dijkstra's Algorithm.
+shortestPath: Returns the shortest path from node id1 to node id2 using Dijkstra's Algorithm with complexity of O(nlogv + v) (n - number of vertx).

 connected_component: Finds the Strongly Connected Component(SCC) that node id1 is a part of.